-Looking eerily akin to dangling green serpents, snake gourds are not an item you will see available in the supermarket.
+Looking eerily akin to dangling green serpents, snake gourds are not an item you will see available in the typical American supermarket.
 Related to Chinese bitter melons and a staple of many Asian cuisines, snake gourds are most likely found in an Asian market, or you may want to grow your own.
 What is a snake gourd and how do you care for a snake gourd plant?
 Read on to learn more.

 What is a Snake Gourd?